wp-plugins/qoate-scroll-triggered-box/readme.txt

 Follow the instruction on the [Qoate Scroll Triggered Box](http://qoate.com/wordpress-plugins/scroll-triggered-box/) page.

 == Changelog ==
+= 2.0 =
+Huge update, added Social Media Sites!

+* Social bookmarking options!
+* Show on other pages too (optional)
+* No more CSS, better do it manually.

 = 1.1 =
 * Advanced CSS styling
 * Rounded borders (optional)